Is Stand Alone Critical Illness Cover Worth It?

 If you’re unsure about benefits payable to you when you’re off work sick…

 Your employer covers your Statutory Sick Pay for the first 28 weeks, which is taxable income.
 Lump sum payouts from insurance policies are tax-free.
-After the 28 weeks, it’ll be state benefits, which often leave people worse off financially.
+After 28 weeks, there will only be state benefits, often leaving people worse off financially.

 If you were off work for six months or more, what sort of pressure would your household finances face?